Finance Index

 Foreign exchange approval process provides dedicated control points for payments involving currency conversion or international transfers.
 These payments may require separate FX rate review, exposure assessment, or specialized approval from treasury personnel.

-FX approval should operate independently from standard payment approval, recognizing that currency risk and international payment complexity require distinct expertise.
+FX approval should operate independently from standard payment approval when treasury policy requires a separate rate decision.
+Currency risk, quote validity, target rates, and international payment complexity often require distinct expertise from standard cash release approval.
 The process should capture rate acceptance, exposure limits, and timing considerations specific to foreign currency transactions.

 Approval Delegation